frantisekstanko/english-grammar/README.md

 - **subordinate (dependent) clauses** – depend on each other, as both provide information needed to form a complete sentence (e.g. *Although we are doing our best, we are behind schedule.*)
+- **relative (adjective) clauses** – provide additional information about a noun or pronoun in the sentence (e.g. *This feature, which was developed by John, has received good feedback.*)
+- **noun clauses** – act as the subject, object, or complement in a sentence, performing the function of a noun (e.g. *What she said at the meeting was surprising.*)

 ## Types of sentences